gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

       }

-Python is another convenient way to use this web API, and has the important advantage that Statements returned from the service can directly be used directly with INDRA tools.
+Python is another convenient way to use this web API, and has the important advantage that Statements returned from the service can be used directly with INDRA tools.

 You can use python to get JSON Statements for the same query: